bitcoindevkit/bitcoindevkit.org/docs/foundation/about.md

 - Steve Myers

 ## Operations

-Our operations team handles the day-to-day operations of the Foundation and reports to the board of directors.
-Our officers are all also active contributors to the development of the software.
-The five current officers are:
+The day-to-day operations of the Foundation is handled by the below officers who are elected by and report to the board of directors.

 - Steve Myers, President
 - thunderbiscuit, Vice-President
 - Joe Wood, Treasurer
 - Matthew Ramsden, Secretary
-- Evan Lin, Grants Program Lead